General Information for Vendors

 Artisan Farmers Market’s Society has been in operation since 2002.
 We offer three locations for our markets from May to October.
 We strive to support local farmers and artisans who make, bake, grow, fish or forage with hopes that we encourage people in our community to shop local so we call all support economic growth and environmental sustainability in our community.

-Burnaby – market is located on the North Parking lot of Burnaby City Hall at 4949 Canada Way.
+Burnaby Artisan Farmers’ Market – located on the North Parking lot of Burnaby City Hall at 4949 Canada Way.
 The Market runs on Saturdays with a start time of 10am and ending at 2pm

-Lonsdale North Vancouver – market is located on the East plaza of Lonsdale Quay and shops at 123 Carrie Cates Court at the foot of Lonsdale Ave North.
+Lonsdale Artisan Farmers’ Market, North Vancouver – market is located on the East (and sometimes South) plaza of Lonsdale Quay and shops at 123 Carrie Cates Court at the foot of Lonsdale Ave North.
 Start time for this market is 10am and ends at 3pm.
 There are spots outside and inside at this location on Saturdays.

 Ambleside West Vancouver – market is held in Ambleside Park, overlooking the water on Sundays.
 Address is 1000 Argyle Ave at the foot of 13th Street.
 Start time is 10am and ends at 3pm.